 Developing emotional intelligence in an individual with autism

 Autism is a complex condition that can present in a variety of ways and with differing degrees of severity.
 This means that support programmes need to be delivered by highly knowledgeable and experienced specialists in the field in order to be effective, with services targeted to individual needs.

 But with the right support, it is possible for individuals with autism to enjoy a high degree of emotional intelligence and emotional insight, allowing them to interact more fully and confidently with those around them.

 People with autism often find the world around them difficult to decode, especially when it comes to human emotions and relationships.
 An autism specialist will help these individuals to grow in confidence and to learn useful techniques that allow them to navigate the emotional world.

 The value of an autism specialist

-For example, the autism specialist might encourage their students to listen to their body for alerts about situations around them.
+For example, the autism specialist might encourage their students to listen to their bodies for alerts about situations around them.
 By learning to listen to physical signals and root sensations, students can link reason and objective decisions with the physical cues they are receiving from their bodies.
 This can be very useful when dealing with potentially dangerous decisions.